binpash/try/README.md

 Commit these changes? [y/N] y
 ```

 Sometimes, you might want to pre-execute a command and commit its result at a later time.
-Invoking *try* with the -n flag will return the overlay directory, wothout committing the result.
+Invoking *try* with the -n flag will return the overlay directory, without committing the result.

 ```ShellSession
 $ try -n pip3 install libdash